marioonor/marioonor/README.md

 </p>

-# 👋 Hello, I'm Mario Onor
+# 👋 Hello, I'm Mario

 "Welcome to my GitHub profile!
 I'm a passionate and driven **Junior Java Developer** with a solid foundation in **cybersecurity** and over 1.5 years of hands-on experience.
 My journey involves securing cloud infrastructure and building robust backend systems.